-Mr. Mitch S. Orr joined the Board at CDSPI’s Annual General Meeting in May, 2001.
-He is the current Chair of CDSPI’s Audit Committee and is also a member of the Risk Management Committee.
-Mr. Orr is a Senior Wealth Advisor and Director, Wealth Management with Scotia McLeod.
+Mr. Orr joined the Board at CDSPI’s Annual General Meeting in May, 2001.
+He is the current Chair of CDSPI’s Audit Committee and also serves as a member of the Human Resources Committee.
+Mr. Orr is a Senior Wealth Advisor with Scotia McLeod.

 Mr. Orr has also served on the Board for the Diabetes Flame of Hope Golf Tournament in London.

-Ms. Polatajko was featured on the cover of CIO Canada magazine for an article titled “Fusing Business and Technology”.
-She has served on the judging panel of the Canadian Information Productivity Awards, the Canadian Advisory Board of the CIO Executive Council, and the Advisory Committee of the Conference Board of Canada, Council of CIOs.
+She was featured on the cover of CIO Canada magazine for an article titled “Fusing Business and Technology, served on the judging panel of the Canadian Information Productivity Awards (CIPA), the Canadian Advisory Board, of the CIO Executive Council and the Advisory Committee of the Conference Board of Canada, Council of CIOs.

-Ms. Polatajko has been recognized as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology, and was the Executive Sponsor of the Women’s Initiative Network (WIN) at CIBC Mellon.
+Helen has been recognized as one of the Top 100 Women in Computing, acknowledging her achievements and contributions to information services and technology, and was the Executive Sponsor of WIN (Women’s Initiative Network) at CIBC Mellon.

-Ms. Polatajko received her education from The University of Pittsburgh, in Pennsylvania, attaining a Bachelor in Science in Mathematics and Psychology degree, and graduated from The Stonier Graduate School of Banking at the University of Delaware.
-She also holds the certification from the Institute of Corporate Directors.
+She received her education from The University of Pittsburgh, in Pennsylvania, attaining a Bachelor in Science in Mathematics and Psychology degree, and graduated from The Stonier Graduate School of Banking at the University of Delaware.
+Helen also holds the certification from the Institute of Corporate Directors.